sprinteiro/spark-cluster-docker/README.md

 Also, it contains a fat JAR with Apache Spark example jobs in Scala programming language from [Databricks](https://github.com/databricks/learning-spark).
 The JAR is only compatible with Apache Spark API version to 2.x as it has been upgraded from Apache Spark 1.6.
 * JAR: spark-jobs-poc (WordCount.scala, SparkPI.scala), Apache Spark 2.x compatible

+# Requirements before starting
+---

+Options to start up Apache Spark:

+* __Option A__.
+As a two-node cluster in a single Docker container, you will need to have installed [Docker](https://www.docker.com/get-docker).
+Tested with Docker version 17.05.0-ce.

+* __Option B__.
+As a two-node (multi-node) cluster with Vagrant and VirtualBox, each is deployed in a Docker container.
+Tested with Vagrant 1.9.1 version and VirtualBox version 5.1.22.

+# Option A. Run a two-node cluster in a single Docker container
+---

+To start up the two-node cluster you cand either pull the built image from Docker Hub or build the Docker image from Dockerfile in Git.
+Subsections below explain how-to.
+Once you have got the Docker image, a Docker container can be run from that image.

 ## Pull the Docker image from Docker Hub.
 ---